 The Company has assessed the Pre-Funded Warrants for appropriate equity or liability classification and determined that the Pre-Funded Warrants are freestanding instruments that do not meet the definition of a liability pursuant to ASC 480 and do not meet the definition of a derivative pursuant to FASB Accounting Standards Codification Topic 815, Derivatives and Hedging ("ASC 815").
 The Pre-Funded Warrants are indexed to the Company's common stock and meet all other conditions for equity classification under ASC 480 and ASC 815.
 Accordingly, the Pre-Funded Warrants were classified as equity and are accounted for as a component of additional paid-in capital at the time of issuance.
 On January 24, 2022, 760,870 of the Pre-Funded Warrants were exercised, resulting in the issuance of 760,870 shares of common stock.
-As of March 31, 2023, there were 869,566 remaining Pre-Funded Warrants unexercised.
+As of September 30, 2023, there were 869,566 remaining Pre-Funded Warrants unexercised.
+Subsequent to September 30, 2023, the remaining Pre-Funded Warrants were net cashless exercised, and currently no Pre-Funded Warrants remain available for exercise (see Note 11 Subsequent Events).

-As of March 31, 2023, including the remaining 869,566 Pre-Funded Warrants, there were 1,015,166 outstanding warrants with a weighted-average exercise price of \$0.66 and weighted-average contractual term of 0.7 years.
+As of September 30, 2023, including the remaining 869,566 Pre-Funded Warrants, there were 1,015,166 outstanding warrants with a weighted-average exercise price of \$0.66 and weighted-average contractual term of 0.2 years.

-9. Stock-Based Compensation
+8. Stock-Based Compensation